Unlike Americans and Canadians, French people don’t celebrate Thanksgiving,

 Not only are you not going to get a day-off, you will also have a hard time finding all the food you need for a proper Thanksgiving.

-Your best bet is to find a group of other Americans or to go to the Thanksgiving shop in Paris.
+Your best bet is to find a group of other Americans or to go to one of these American stores in Paris.

 What about Black Friday?